BenKuhnhaeuser/RattanID/Skmer_Pipeline/README.md

 ## Overview
 The [Skmer Pipeline](skmer_raw_to_query.sh) utilises genomic information contained in short read genome skim data.
 It processes all samples to identify as follows:
-- removes low quality and non-Calamoid sequences
+- remove low quality and non-Calamoid sequences
-- calculates its genetic distance with all species in the reference database (based on sequence composition; give skmer ref)
+- calculate genetic distance to all species in the reference database
-- provides the genetically closest reference species to the sample
+- provide the genetically closest reference species to the sample
-- checks if there was enough data and if the genetic distance is small enough for the results to be reliable
+- check if there was enough data and if the genetic distance is small enough for the results to be reliable

 ## Required software
 Installation using anaconda is recommended.
 Script is verified to work with the indicated software versions.